DoyoustillDream/Inventagious-Frontend/README.md

 The frontend uses Solana wallet-based authentication:

-1. User connects their wallet (Phantom, Solflare, etc.)
+1. User connects their wallet using Phantom Connect SDK (Google, Apple, or Phantom extension)
 2. User signs an authentication message
 3. Backend verifies the signature and issues a JWT token
 4. Token is stored and used for authenticated requests